 Video: Bridges vs. Dental Implants

-At University Periodontal Associates in Houston, TX, we want to ensure that you get the best treatment for whatever scenario your mouth needs at the time.
+At University Periodontal Associates in Houston, TX, our team, including Dr. Dennison, wants to ensure that you get the best treatment for whatever scenario your mouth needs at the time.
 We find that keeping our patients educated as to what the best practices in dentistry are currently, helps them to make informed and intelligent decisions for their oral health.
 Dental bridges used to be the best way to replace missing teeth, but now dental implants offer a more robust and longer lasting solution to tooth replacement.

 How Dental Bridges Work